faizanalisyed2776/GameHub/README.md

  -----screenshot-----

   ![Image Alt](https://github.com/faizanalisyed2776/GameHub/blob/66fc304b589b7d0a52789ac040756434482d3732/Homepage.jpg)
-  The index.html serves as the main landing page for GameHub, providing an immersive experience for visitors.
-It features a dynamic hero section with a video background, showcases luxury games, and offers the latest     gaming news and updates.
-The page also includes a dedicated section for Grand Theft Auto VI, a gallery for game trailers, and integrates a responsive navbar with theme toggle functionality.
+"The index.html serves as the main landing page for GameHub, providing an immersive experience for visitors.
+It features a dynamic hero section with a video background, showcases luxury games, and offers the      latestgaming news and updates.
+The page also includes a dedicated section for Grand Theft Auto VI, a gallery for game trailers, and integrates a responsive navbar with theme toggle functionality."

   ![Image Alt](https://github.com/faizanalisyed2776/GameHub/blob/61f321d7487c9268e93d914884780eea824aa3d7/Contact%20page.jpg)
 "The contact.html page features a contact form for user inquiries and feedback.
 It includes fields for name, email, subject, and message, with client-side validation."